Trictrac: Equipment

-The board also bears the name of trictrac.
-The French word table was originally used to designate a man in the game.
-The name dame became commonplace during the 17th century but that of table remained in several expressions in the game.
+The word table was the original term used in the French language to designate a man in the game.
+The name dame became commonplace during the 17th century but that of table remained in several expressions in the game; notably, the expressions jan de deux tables and jan de six tables refer to tablemen, not halves or quadrants of the board (a subtlety sometimes missed by historical translations).

-It is to be noted that for certain alternative betting systems for trictrac (known, indiscriminately, as trictrac à écrire), the use of both pavilion and necktie is mandated; for standard twelve-hole trictrac, one or the other will do.
-It is also suggested in a number of the treatises that money (coins) is acceptable for the jetons and necktie.